laudspeaker/laudspeaker/README.md

 ## 🌱 Contribute

 We would love to see you contribute to Laudspeaker.
-Join our slack to get involved
+Join our slack to get involved.

+A quick how to for contribution:

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/some-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Implement an amazing feature.'`)
+5. Push to the branch (`git push origin feature/some-feature`)
+6. Open a pull request

 ## 🎥 Video Walkthrough